Target - Customer Care Review

 Jared then told me that he did not know what story I was being told by my wife, but that there was no case to investigate and Beth was lying about the whole incident.
 He then told me that I was sad and was trying to make something out of nothing.

 I remarked that Target was being sad by not looking at the facts in the case.Jared cut me off and told me that I was pathetic and hung up the phone on me.

 This reviewer shared experience about poor customer service and wants this business to read this review and look into the issue (if any).
-Bethilda1 is overall dissatisfied with Target.
-Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.
+The author is overall dissatisfied with Target.
+Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.